Computing in the Libraries

 - U of A students, faculty, and staff can connect their laptops to the campus wireless network in the Chemistry / Biochemistry and Physics Libraries.

 - Three standup Kic scanners in Mullins Library offer quick scanning to a jump drive or email.

-- Music research tools are available in Performing Arts and Media
+- Music research tools are available in Multimedia Services

-- Adaptive technology for the visually impaired is available in Performing Arts and Media as well as the Research Commons / GACL
+- Adaptive technology for the visually impaired is available in Multimedia Services as well as the Research Commons / GACL

 - A GIS (geographic information systems) workstation is available on a designated workstation in the Reference area